Teen car wash workers in Parker find World War II dog tag in a vacuum canister

 "It's kind of a piece of history," Matthew said.

 Matthew learned about Mercurio through an obituary online.
-Mercurio died in 2004, and his final resting place is the same city listed on his dog tag- Bellville, Illinois.
+Mercurio died in 2004, and his final resting place is the same city listed on his dog tag- Belleville, Illinois.

 "It might be like the last thing that they have of his and its just a resemblance of who he was and what he did," Collin said.
 "It's really important to go back to the family."